 M.Sc.
 Sven Schewe

 In 2020, the national hydrogen strategy was issued by the German federal government.
-In the field of energy research, the "Wasserstofftechnologien 2030" research offensive included three hydrogen flagship projects as major drivers for Germany's entry into the green hydrogen economy.
+In the field of energy research, the "Wasserstofftechnologien 2030" research offensive included three hydrogen flagship projects founded by Federal Ministry of Education and Research as major drivers for Germany's entry into the green hydrogen economy.
 In the H2Mare flagship project, the project partners are to research the offshore production of hydrogen as well as possible downstream products.
 The energy produced by offshore wind turbines is to be used directly on-site for the production of hydrogen by means of electrolysis without grid connection.
 In this way, areas farther from the coast can be developed for energy production, the application and construction process for grid connection is eliminated, and the electricity distribution grid is relieved.
 In addition, the PtX-Wind subproject will also consider the offshore production of hydrogen downstream products.
 The production of basic chemicals such as liquid methane, methanol, ammonia and Fischer-Tropsch synthesis products on a floating platform will be investigated.
 Both on-site extraction of the synthesis gas components, e.g. carbon dioxide and nitrogen from the air or the sea and hydrogen by electrolysis, and delivery of the reactants by ship will be analyzed.

 On the technical side, the challenges of adapting the chemical production plants to the dynamic operating conditions offshore must be mastered by means of suitable intermediate storage and optimization of the processes, by permanently ensuring that the water treatment of the seawater meets the high requirements for subsequent electrolysis processes, and by developing a low-maintenance, durable plant design for all process components in order to realize safe operation and the highest level of environmental protection.
 For this purpose, initial experience with plant operation at sea is to be gained during the project period by means of a floating test platform erected on pontoons near the coast.
 At the end of the project, these results together with the knowledge gained from simulations via the creation of a digital twin will be used to develop a comprehensive concept of a research platform, which will subsequently be used to clarify the final issues of offshore PtX processes.